-We Perform Jorge Arche art authentication.
-Jorge Arche appraisal.
-Jorge Arche certificates of authenticity (COA).
-Jorge Arche analysis, research, scientific tests, full art authentications.
+We perform Jorge Arche art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Jorge Arche or we will sell it for you.

 Jorge Arche was a modern Cuban artist before his time.
 His oil paintings were realistic, but also full of Classical and Expressionist elements.
 He is considered a forerunner, along with Victor Manuel Garcia, in bringing modern styling to Cuban art.
 Part of the vanguard movement that took place in Havana in the 1920′s, Arche became one of the first to help define Cuban art.

 Though formally trained at the San Alejandro art school, Arche never completed his studies there.
 He later took instruction from Victor Manuel, and was able to confide in him for artistic advice.
 Ironically, during the last decade of his life, he helped to organize a school in Camaguey, Cuba’s third largest city, and also taught at the Free Studio of Painting and Sculpture.